 In warmer climates, fall planting is preferred.
 You should be able to direct seed in mid-summer for a late fall/winter harvest.
 You may also be able to squeeze in a second, early spring crop, direct seeding in February and harvesting in May.
 Hot climates where the temperature never approaches freezing are not really suitable for growing Brussels sprouts.

 Seeding: Direct sow in warm areas.
-Otherwise start seed indoors approximately 5-7 weeks before last expected frost.
-Cover seeds with 1/4 - ½ inches soil and keep moist.
+Otherwise, start seed indoors approximately 5 - 7 weeks before last expected frost.
+Cover seeds with 1/4 - 1/2 inch of soil and keep moist.
 Transplant when the seedlings are about 3 inches tall.
-Don’t allow seedlings to become root bound or the plant will remain stunted when transplanted.
+It is very important that you don’t allow the seedlings to become root bound or the plants will remain stunted when transplanted.